4th October 2022

+We value the importance of early reading and writing and provide a rigorous and systematic approach to the teaching of phonics.
 We aim for every child to believe that they can read.
 The main aim is that the children will develop a mastery of phonics, using and applying their phonic knowledge in their everyday reading and spelling.

 The five key principles that underpin all the teaching in all Read Write Inc. Programmes are: